nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 Upgrading to a new Sidecar container image is supported, provided that:

-* The new container image has the the same or subsequent minor version of the X-Road Security Server.
+* The new container image has the same or subsequent minor version of the X-Road Security Server.
   As an exception, upgrading from 6.26.0 to 7.0.x is supported despite the major version change.
 * A volume is used for `/etc/xroad`.
-* A external database is used (or a volume is mapped to `/var/lib/postgresql/12/data`).
+* An external database is used (or a volume is mapped to `/var/lib/postgresql/12/data`).
-* The `xroad.properties` file with `serverconf_admin` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`.
+* The `xroad.properties` file with `serverconf.database.admin_user` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`
 * The same image type (slim or full) and variant (ee, fi, ...) are used for the new container.

 To update the version of the Security Server Sidecar, re-deploy the Pod with a newer version of the Sidecar container image.
 In case of the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer), it is possible to do a rolling upgrade if there are no changes to the database schema.
 In the case of database schema changes, one needs to take the cluster off-line (scale the secondary replica set to zero), upgrade the primary, and then upgrade (and scale up) the secondaries.

 ### 7.1 Upgrading from 6.26.0 to 7.0.0

 Upgrading from 6.26.0 to 7.0.0 is supported, if the above prerequisites are met.
-However, due to a problem in 6.26.0 installer scripts, it is necessary to verity that the `/etc/xroad.properties` file containing database credentials that are needed during schema migrations  has been correctly populated (see [IG-SS, Annex D](https://github.com/nordic-institute/X-Road/blob/master/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md) for details).
+However, due to a problem in 6.26.0 installer scripts, it is necessary to verify that the `/etc/xroad.properties` file containing database admin credentials that are needed during schema migrations
+has been correctly populated (see [IG-SS, Annex D](https://github.com/nordic-institute/X-Road/blob/master/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md#annex-d-create-database-structure-manually) for details describing expected file content and manual creation instructions).
+Backups are not compatible between 6.26.0 and 7.0.0, so upgrading using a backup is not possible.

 In addition, unless `/etc/xroad.properties` is mounted as secrets file, copy it into the `/etc/xroad` volume before upgrading to 7.0.0:
 ```